dimitri/pgloader/docs/ref/mysql.rst

 Migrating a MySQL Database to PostgreSQL
 ========================================

-This command instructs pgloader to load data from a database connection.
-The only supported database source is currently *MySQL*, and pgloader supports dynamically converting the schema of the source database and the indexes building.
+This command instructs pgloader to load data from a database connection. pgloader supports dynamically converting the schema of the source database and the indexes building.

 A default set of casting rules are provided and might be overloaded and appended to by the command.